 - Papers at Meetings.
 Programs of meetings of the Topical Group may provide for the inclusion of both invited and contributed papers.
 When a meeting of the Topical Group is held in conjunction with a meeting of the Society, the rules of the Society shall apply to submitted papers.
 When a meeting of the Topical Group is not held in conjunction with a meeting of the Society, the Executive Committee shall prescribe the main theme of the meeting.
 The Program Committee Chair shall fix the deadline date for receipt of titles and abstracts in consultation with the Society Director of Meetings and shall designate the rules for their submission.

 Dues for maintenance of membership in the GPC shall be established by Board.

 The Newsletter of the GPC shall be managed and edited by the Communications Committee Chair who shall also serve as Newsletter Editor.
 If assistance is required for review and other work, members of the Communications Committee shall provide this assistance.
 At least two issues of the Newsletter shall be distributed to the membership each year.

 ARTICLE XII – OFFICIAL ANNOUNCEMENTS

-Official announcements shall be made in APS News, in special mailings or electronic communications to the Topical Group membership, or in such other publications as the Executive Committee may direct.
+Official announcements shall be made in APS News (at the discretion of the APS News Editor), in special mailings or electronic communications to the Topical Group membership, or in such other publications as the Executive Committee may direct.